apnadkarni/blt/doc/comboentry.rst

   two characters are deleted.

 *pathName* **get** ?\ *firstIndex* *lastIndex*\ ?
   Returns the text from the widget.
-If *firstIndex* and *lastIndex* arguments are present, they describe the region of characters to be returned.
+But default, the entire text is returned.
+But if *firstIndex* and *lastIndex* arguments are present, they indicate the range of characters to be returned.

 *pathName* **icursor** *charIndex*
   Specifies the location of the insertion cursor.  *CharIndex* is the index of character before which the insertion cursor will be placed. *CharIndex* may be in any of the forms described in `CHARACTER INDICES`_.

 *pathName* **identify** *x* *y*
-  Returns the name of the element under the point given by *x* and *y* (such as **button** or **arrow**), or an empty string if the point does not lie in any element of the *comboentry* widget.  *X* and *y* must be pixel coordinates relative to the widget.
+  Returns the name of the element under the point given by *x* and *y* (such as **button** or **arrow**), or an empty string if the point does not lie in any element of the *comboentry* widget.  *X* and *y* must be screen coordinates relative to the *comboentry* widget.

 *pathName* **index** *charIndex*
   Returns the index of *charIndex*. *CharIndex* may be in any of the forms